LLAMA: The Low-Level Abstraction For Memory Access: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Axel Naumann for setting up the collaboration between CERN and CASUS, Jan Stephan for the regular talks on ideas and concepts as well as proof-reading this article, Verena Gruber for proof-reading and consulting on color, layout and design of the figures Jiří Vyskočil for discussing and improving the nbody benchmark in its early state, and Simeon Ehrig for proof-reading this article.
+We would like to thank Axel Naumann for setting up the collaboration between CERN and CASUS, Jan Stephan for the regular talks on ideas and concepts as well as proof-reading this article, Verena Gruber for proof-reading and consulting on color, layout and design of the figures, Jiří Vyskočil for discussing and improving the nbody benchmark in its early state, Simeon Ehrig for proof-reading this article, and Ivo Sbalzarini for providing detailed information about OpenFPM.